act-rules/act-rules.github.io/_rules/html-lang-valid-bf051a.md

 #### Inapplicable Example 4

-An empty value for `xml:lang` attribute is ignored by this rule, as the applicability specifies only non-empty values.
+An empty value for `xml:lang` attribute is ignored by this rule, as the applicability specifies only values that are not empty ("").

 ```html
 <html xml:lang=""></html>